alekseyl/nested_select/README.md

 # WIP disclaimer
 The gem is under active development now.
 As of version 0.2.0 you are safe to try in your prod console to uncover it's potential, and try in dev/test env.
+Be aware as for 0.2.0 version not all relation foreign keys are extracted from relations, and you might need to specify them exactly!

 Use in prod with caution only if you are properly covered by your CI.